anindameister/security/readme.md

 - mkdir folderName=linux and the same in windows to create a folder
 - to create a file in linux: touch fileName.txt whereas in windows type nul > filename.txt
+- again remeber this type nul > your_file.txt
+- the url for the above: https://stackoverflow.com/questions/30011267/windows-equivalent-of-touch-i-e-the-node-js-way-to-create-an-index-html

 5. ll -a : to list all the contents with details